China cuts interest rate to shore up sagging economy | Business

 - China

-China's central bank trimmed a key interest rate Monday to shore up sagging economic growth at a politically sensitive time when President Xi Jinping is believed to be trying to extend his hold on power.
+China's central bank trimmed a key interest rate Monday to shore up sagging economic growth at a politically sensitive time when President Xi Jinping is trying to extend his hold on power.

 The central bank "seems to have decided it now has a more pressing problem," Julian Evans-Pritchard of Capital Economics said in a report.

-The slowdown adds to political headwinds for Xi, China's most powerful leader since at least the 1980s, though he still is widely expected to succeed.
-Some analysts suggest he might be forced to compromise by sharing more of his sweeping powers with other party leaders.
+The slowdown adds to political headwinds for Xi, China's most powerful leader since at least the 1980s.
+He still is widely expected to succeed, but some analysts say he might be forced to compromise by sharing more of his sweeping powers with other party leaders.

 Despite downward pressure on growth, party leaders affirmed their commitment to the severe "zero-COVID" strategy in a July 29 statement.
 It dropped previous references to growth targets after the economy grew by just 2.5% over a year earlier in the first half of 2022.